KozhaAkhmet/depth-car/README.md

 The detection uses a simple algorithm, which extracts a particular layer from the calculated estimation and stores it as a binary image.
 The robot then calculates whether to move left or right by calculating and analyzing the number of pixels on the image.

 The aim of the project is to achieve a simple yet fast solution suitable to run on Raspberry Pi 4+ devices using C++ only.
-This project is developed as my bachelor's degree graduation project **"Deep Learning and It's Application"**.
+This project is developed as my bachelor's degree graduation project **"Deep Learning and Its Application"**.
 The thesis is in Turkish and available [here](https://drive.google.com/file/d/1z04SJp82yfzTh-r0C52tlgdDI_OQD_8m/view?usp=sharing)

 ## Results